On this page:

 Once you have a spreadsheet containing data, navigate to the data table of interest via Data > In Data Tables.
 In the data table Data tab, click on the gear icon.
 You have the option of downloading an empty template that you can use to fill in any new information, or download all data in that data table. which you can use to update existing data.

 If you choose to export all existing data and do not want to create duplicates of this information in the uploading process, delete all rows in the spreadsheet that you do not want to make changes to before uploading the revised data table.

 To upload a spreadsheet with data, click the gear icon in the top right corner, and then select the Import data option.

 You can click the Choose File button or drag and drop your spreadsheet into the popup box.

 Browse to the file you created earlier and select it.
+If you have a multi-sheet Excel file, select the sheet you want to upload.
 The system will try to map the columns in your spreadsheet to the columns in the data table--if you used the same column headings, it should do this flawlessly.
 If you named the columns something else, you can select the correct column title from the dropdown of column names.
 Review the settings here to make sure they match properly.
 If you don't want to import a column, you can uncheck the Import field option.